 Always maintain a positive attitude throughout your cover letter, and discuss your abilities specifically for the job required.
 If there are gaps in your work history or you experienced extended leaves of absence due to your disability, avoid over-explaining in your cover letter, as this can seem defensive.
 Instead, stay brief and to-the-point about the skills and talents you can offer in the workplace.

 Searching for Jobs

-Under protection of the ADA, you are free to search for any jobs for which you are qualified and not limited by your disability.
-However, depending on the severity of your disability and whether you choose to disclose it to potential employers, you may feel more comfortable starting your search with an organization dedicated to assisting those with disabilities, such as the SSA’s Ticket to Work site, or your state’s local One-Stop Disability Navigator initiative.
+Under protection of the ADA, you are free to search for any job.
+However, depending on the severity of your disability and whether you choose to disclose it to potential employers, you may feel more comfortable starting your search with an organization dedicated to assisting those with disabilities, such as the SSA's Ticket to Work site, or your state's local One-Stop Disability Navigator initiative.

 Before your interview, decide your position on whether or not to disclose your disability.
 Also, be prepared to answer any questions that may come up regarding a lack of experience, work gaps, or other discrepancies on your resume or application, if they are related to your disability.
 You may want to practice a mock-interview with someone you trust.
 Be flexible, and always stay on the positive side of all interview topics.

 Additional Resources for Job-Seekers with Disabilities

 - Work Service - This site sponsors work fairs and recruitment events accessible to those with physical disabilities, and hosts searchable national and international job boards.

 - Disabled Person - A job bank site created through a partnership between the Disabled Person Network and hundreds of physical-disability-friendly employers nationwide.